 Your invoice must include your official business name.
 If there are other associated names, those must be mentioned as well.
 An example could be "Quality Merchants" as the business name, and "a franchise of XYZ Online Markets" as a secondary indicator.

-If you add tax in the form of service tax, VAT, GST, or some other kind where the customer can avail of a setoff, it is necessary for you to include your registration codes for that specific kind of tax.
+If you add tax in the form of service tax, VAT, GST, or some other kind, it is necessary for you to include your registration codes for that specific kind of tax.
 Also, depending upon your location, it might be necessary to list your business registration id on the invoice.

 An invoice is not a bearer instrument.
 It means that an invoice is not the property of the person who possesses it.
 Instead, the invoice has to be addressed to a specific entity.
 So, you must list the buyer.
 Usually, the official full name is adequate.
 However, most e-commerce merchants prefer to include the street address and email address too.